aavishkark/HealthBot/README.md

-# Health Bot
+# DietLog
-Health Bot is a web application that helps users track their daily food intake and get instant nutritional information about the food they eat.
+DietLog is a web application that helps users track their daily food intake and get instant nutritional information about the food they eat.
 Powered by Groq AI, the chatbot provides real-time responses, making it easy to log and manage meals efficiently.

 ## Deployment